 In real life he is retired from Assurant Employee Benefits, a division of Fortune 500 company Assurant, Inc., a specialty insurer, where he was Vice President, Corporate Development, in charge of the division’s merger and acquisition activity and its government relations activity, with other responsibilities in the area of product management.

-The Foolkiller Folk collective explores the storytelling, cultural, and protest power of folk music from Child Ballads through the present day.
+The Foolkiller Folk collective explores the storytelling, cultural, and protest power of folk music from as far back as the Child Ballads through as current as released today.

 "When one becomes enlightened one kills the fool within" -Jack Conroy